Why Did My New Drywall Crack?

 4) Water Damage

 Discoloration, yellow or brownish stains, alongside visible cracking or warping of drywall, are an unmistakable sign of water damage in your home.
-The problem could be from several sources ranging from leaky roofs or windows to issues with the home’s plumbing.
+The problem could be from several sources ranging from leaky roofs or windows to issues with the home’s plumbing, is best if you have the roof checked by a roofing company brampton.

 The good news is that this is relatively simple to take care of if caught in time.
 Fix whatever is leaking, then you can replace the damaged drywall.
 If the damage returns, you may need to have a professional inspect your construction to see if the problem isn’t larger than initially believed.